bockp/Edge-Detection-project/edge.md

 ![Fig.3](images/BikesgrayFig3.jpg)

 **Fig.3: Result of Sobel filtering. a: original image, b: Sobel Y-gradient image, c: Sobel X-gradient image, d: absolute gradient magnitude image**

+## Prewitt

+The Prewitt operator, developed by Judith M. S. Prewitt[^PRE1970], is also based on the gradient of the gray level intensity function[Equation.1].

+*reading a few papers to complete the description. probably needs image of kernels and explanation of main difference with sobel (doesn't have a smoothing step)*
+*actually, it might be best to reverse the position of the Prewitt and Sobel operators as the Prewitt one is a simpler version of the Sobel one really. first mentioned publication about it seems to be 1970 versus 1968 for sobel, so not sure which came first X/*

 ## Laplacian based methods: